Atmospheric Sciences (ATSC)

 Severe weather is a leading cause of death, injury and property damage.
 Students will gain an understanding and appreciation of extreme weather events, their impact on society, minimizing risk and the use of technology in detection and forecasting.
 Students will also learn how climate change impacts the occurrence and severity of extreme weather events.
 Prerequisite: ATSC 110.
 F,S.

 ATSC 231.
 Aviation Meteorology.
 4 Credits.

 A study of weather hazards, meteorological flight planning, aviation weather equipment and human factors in weather flying safety.
-Prerequisite: ATSC 110.
+Prerequisites: ATSC 110 and either AVIT 102 or AVIT 105.
 F,S.

 ATSC 240.
 Meteorological Instrumentation.
 4 Credits.